LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Sgt.
 Pepper's Lonely Hearts Club Band

-There has been so much written about this album since its first release 50 years ago.
-And now, so much more being written about it, thanks to the 50th Anniversary Deluxe Re-Issue.
-There’s little we could add.
-You either still own this album, owned it back in the day or know many, many people who own it.
+There has been so much written about this album since its first release 58 years ago; there’s little we could add.
+You either still own this album, owned it back in the day, or know many, many people who own it.

 Here are some other things you may not know about this classic of classics: